imagej/imagej.github.io/_pages/licensing/closed-source.md

 This page has a few war stories about having to fight with developing software where you should not need to fight.

-{% include notice icon="info" content="There are places for closed-source.
+{% include notice icon="note" content="There are places for closed-source.
   Research, however, is only impeded by closed-source." %}

 ## QuickTime for Java